Fully proofed dough

 Dough Strength and Shaping a Pan Loaf

-I usually push the hydration rather high with my pan loaves.
+I usually push the hydration relatively high with my pan loaves.
 Why?
-The pan gives you an incredible amount of leeway with hydration because it provides the structure for your loaf.
-If baking a hearth loaf, especially a highly hydrated recipe, you have to ensure the dough has sufficient strength to keep its shape all the way to bake time.
+The pan gives you incredible leeway with hydration because it provides the structure for your loaf.
+If baking a hearth loaf, especially a highly hydrated recipe, you must ensure the dough has sufficient strength to keep its shape throughout bake time.
 With a pan loaf, the pan gives you all the support you need—no worrying about it spreading excessively in the oven.

 Read more about dough strength and how to stretch and fold dough in bulk fermentation →

 Lightly flour the top of your relaxed dough on the work surface.
 Use a bench knife and your hand and flip the round over.
 Fold the bottom up to the middle.
-Then fold each side, left and right, over to the other to form what looks like an open envelope in front of you.
+Then, fold each side, left and right, over to the other to form an open envelope in front of you.

 Whole Grain Wheat and Spelt Pan Bread via @theperfectloaf